 While there has been more work to resolve whether the loan programs work as theory suggests, many studies suffer from other data limitations.
-In some of the most straightforward models (for example, Stiglitz, 1990, Besley and Coate, 1995, Armendariz de Aghion, 1999, Rai and Sjostrom, 2004), microcredit "works" because the moral hazard and adverse selection problems faced by bankers with poor customers are pushed onto groups of borrowers, which also lowers the cost of lending.
-Specifically, if one starts from the premise that credit is not extended to the poor because these borrowers provide no collateral to assure that they act prudently once given a loan, then by insisting that each member of a group of borrowers will be held responsible for the loans taken out by the others, bankers incentivize each group member to monitor the activities of her peers and to threaten social sanctions (including group expulsion) in response to observed moral hazard.
-In other words, "peer monitoring," with the threat of social sanctions, solves the banker's moral hazard problem.
-Indeed, Gomez and Santor (2008) do find lower default rates in Canadian group lending programs but their data do not allow them to cleanly identify whether the effect is driven by the incentives of peer monitoring or by the differential selection of "good" borrowers into the group lending program.
-At the same time, the randomized intervention by Gine and Karlan (2008) which controls for any possible selection effects allows the authors to conclude that Philipino banks need not bother with groups because individual loans perform just as well.
+In some of the most straightforward models (for example, Stiglitz 1990; Besley and Coate 1995; Armendariz de Aghion 1999; Rai and Sjöström 2004), microcredit is effective because the moral hazard and adverse selection problems faced by bankers with poor customers are pushed onto groups of borrowers, which also lowers the cost of lending to individuals.
+Specifically, if one starts from the premise that credit is not extended to poor individuals because these borrowers provide no collateral to assure that they will act prudently once given a loan, then by insisting that each member of a group of borrowers will be held responsible for the loans taken out by the other members, bankers incentivize each group member to monitor the activities of their peers and to threaten social sanctions (including group expulsion) in response to observed moral hazard.
+In other words, peer monitoring, with the threat of social sanctions, solves the banker's moral hazard problem.
+Indeed, Gomez and Santor (2008) do find lower default rates in Canadian group lending programs but their data do not allow them to cleanly identify whether the effect is driven by peer monitoring incentives or by the differential selection of borrowers who are more likely to repay into the group lending program.
+At the same time, the randomized intervention by Giné and Karlan (2008), which controls for any possible selection effects, allows the authors to conclude that Filipino banks need not bother with group lending programs because individual loans perform just as well.